Lete114/hexo-minify/README_EN.md

 ## 说明

-> If you need to change it, you can edit the override in the Hexo configuration file
+> If you want to change it, you can edit it in the Hexo configuration file to override it

-> If you only install the plugin and do not fill in the relevant configuration, the default configuration information will be used
+> If you only install the plugin and do not fill in the relevant configuration, the following default configuration information will be used

 Default configuration information